Reason and Emotion

-Reason and Emotion is a propaganda short film by Walt Disney Productions, released on August 28, 1943, by RKO Radio Pictures.
-It was nominated for the Academy Award for Best Animated Short Film in the same year.
-The short film is eight minutes long.
+Reason and Emotion is a World War II-era short film by Walt Disney Productions, released on August 28, 1943, by RKO Radio Pictures.
+The eight-minute short, produced for the United States government as wartime propaganda, discusses the importance of not letting emotion overrun reason, with examples from both civilian and wartime life.
+It was nominated for the 1943 Academy Award for Best Animated Short Film, losing to the Tom and Jerry short The Yankee Doodle Mouse.

-The short has been cited as an influence on the 2015 Pixar Animation Studios film Inside Out by the film's director, Pete Docter, and its sequel released in 2024 which was directed by Kelsey Mann.
+The short has been cited as an influence on the Pixar series Inside Out by the first film's director, Pete Docter.